rayborg/PDFs2Text_PDF_MINER/README.md

-# Read in a directory of PDF files and creates a folder with the output text files called TextPapers
+# Reads in a directory of PDF files and creates a folder with the output text files called TextPapers